Atomic Kitten: 1998–2001: Formation, Right Now and Katona's first departure

 In Europe, the album was unsuccessful upon its first release, peaking at number 39 on the UK Albums Chart.
 There were no initial plans to focus on the global market and Atomic Kitten's label, Innocent Records, was even considering dropping them because of their limited success.
 However, the record company was persuaded to let the group release one more single from the album.
 That single, "Whole Again", became their first number-one hit in the United Kingdom and stayed at the top for four consecutive weeks.
 Due to this success, "Whole Again" was released globally, and reached number one in 18 other countries, including 6 weeks in Germany and New Zealand.
-The song and video for "Whole Again" originally featured Kerry Katona (her vocals were also in "Hippy" and "Get Real"), but several days before the single's release, she left because of her pregnancy.
+The song and video for "Whole Again" originally featured Katona (her vocals were also in "Hippy" and "Get Real"), but several days before the single's release, she left because of her pregnancy.
 Former Precious singer Jenny Frost replaced her in the line-up and the single's music video was re-shot; a US video for "Whole Again" was also released.
-The Katona-Frost switch led to the decision to partially re-record and re-release the Right Now album which then went to number one in the UK in August 2001, and was certified double Platinum.
+The Katona–Frost switch led to the decision to partially re-record and re-release the Right Now album which then went to number one in the UK in August 2001, and was certified double Platinum.
 The album also reached the Top 10 in several European countries, including Germany and Denmark.
-Atomic Kitten's first album was repackaged with 3 brand-new tracks: "Eternal Flame", "Tomorrow & Tonight", and "You Are", and includes vocals from Jenny Frost in "Right Now", "Whole Again", "Hippy", and remixed versions of "Bye Now" and "Cradle".
+Atomic Kitten's first album was repackaged with 3 brand-new tracks: "Eternal Flame", "Tomorrow & Tonight", and "You Are", and includes vocals from Frost in "Right Now", "Whole Again", "Hippy", and a re-recorded version of "Bye Now".

 Their next single, "Eternal Flame", a cover of the Bangles' 1989 hit, became their second number-one single in the UK and New Zealand and is featured in the film The Parole Officer and the So Far So Good DVD.
 It became their biggest single in France—peaking at number two—and eventually went Gold.
 In late 2001, the band announced they would be releasing a final single from the repackaged album, "You Are".
 A video was recorded and promo singles were sent out to radio, but the single was ultimately shelved, never getting a full commercial release.
 That same year, "Right Now" was featured in Konami's hit arcade videogame, Dance Dance Revolution 5th MIX.